PedroFellipeAntunes/halftone-java/README.md

 # Halftone

-This project is a Java Maven application built using NetBeans IDE and Swing that applies the effect of **halftone** to an image, with dots, lines or sine waves as the pattern.
-This code uses a codebase from my other project to [separate the CMYK colors](https://github.com/PedroFellipeAntunes/color-separator-java).
+This project is a Java Maven application built using NetBeans IDE and Swing that applies the effect of **halftone** to an image, using patterns like dots, lines, squares, triangles, or sine waves.
+This version introduces a **dual ComboBox interface** for selecting both the **halftone type** (`TYPE`) and **operation mode** (`OpType`), allowing full RGB or CMYK processing.
+The project leverages code from [my other project to separate CMYK/RGB colors](https://github.com/PedroFellipeAntunes/color-separator-java).

 <p align="center">
   <table align="center">